-The Thursday Lunch Program has been in existence almost 15 years.
+The Thursday Lunch Program has been in existence for 15 years.
 This is a shared ministry between Emmanuel Episcopal Church and Cross of Christ Lutheran Church.
 We rotate on a monthly basis with them.
-This is a total volunteer effort.
-The meals are served at 1st Presbyterian Church, 501 East Mitchell, in their fellowship hall.
+Meals are served at 1st Presbyterian Church, 501 East Mitchell, in their fellowship hall.
 During the COVID19 Pandemic we served sack lunches from their front steps.
 Several local businesses pariticipate in providing hot meals.
-This is a total volunteer effort between the churches and the other organizaitons.
-This is a wonderful community ministry.
+The Thursday Lunch Progra is a total volunteer effort between churches and other organizations in our community.

 We support our youth mission trips to Cuba and/or to domestic projects.
 The funds that we provide helps to offset the total cost of the trips in a small way so that more youth are able to attend.
 It is a wonderful opportunity for them to have a diverse Christian experience.

 Crop Walk is always on the last Saturday in June on the campus of Bayview.
 We gather around 8:30am to register and turn in our donor envelopes.
 This event is a benefit for the national organization as well as for MANNA, the local food shelf.
 Emmanuel walkers have bright green t-shirts with designs created by younger parishioners on them.
 We often have had the largest walkiing group.
 Usuallly there is a Dixieland swing group playing to kickoff the event.
 We stroll through the campus on a pre-arranged mile to mile and a half walk around campus.
 We end up back at the registration area and often are served ice cream cones.
 This is a fun way to get the church family out on a Saturday morning to raise funds for a great cause.